PaloAltoNetworks/terraform-provider-bridgecrew/README.md

 - To view the documentation:
 The provider has online documentation here:<https://registry.terraform.io/providers/PaloAltoNetworks/bridgecrew/latest/docs>
-If you want to preview your modified docs you can paste your `/docs` foleder Markdown file content into <https://registry.terraform.io/tools/doc-preview>
+If you want to preview your modified docs you can paste your `/docs` folder Markdown file content into <https://registry.terraform.io/tools/doc-preview>

 ## Contributing